 David Krumlauf, Chief Technologist, has worked as a high school science teacher, an education officer at the CSIRO Parkes Observatory, and an Internet Service Provider business owner.
 He is a technology generalist who loves helping nonprofit organizations solve their technology challenges so they can better fulfill their missions.
 David lives in a greenbuilt home in rural northwest lower Michigan where he enjoys spending time with his wife, dog, cat, son and two beautiful granddaughters.

-Laura Jansen, Grants and Program Manager, began her career as box office manager and children’s theatre producer at Moraine Valley Community College and continued working in the arts at Steppenwolf Theatre Company, Urban Gateways, and Alabama Shakespeare Festival.
+Laura Jansen, Program Officer, began her career as box office manager and children’s theatre producer at Moraine Valley Community College and continued working in the arts at Steppenwolf Theatre Company, Urban Gateways, and Alabama Shakespeare Festival.
 For the past 18 years, Laura has been consulting with nonprofits and small foundations that work in the arts, education, youth development, homelessness/housing, and marginalized populations.
 Laura holds a bachelor’s degree magna cum laude from Ball State University and a master’s degree from University of Alabama.
-She lives in Chicago with her husband, stepson, dog, and a hermit crab.
+She lives in Chicago with her husband, stepson, two dogs, and a hermit crab.